BenKei-19/MultiLayerPerceptron/README.md

 z_j^{(L)} = \mathbf{w}_j^{(L)T} \mathbf{a}^{(L-1)} + b_j^{(L)}
 \]

-Similarly, the derivative of the loss function with respect to the bias of the final layer using the chain rule is:
+Similarly, the derivative of the loss function with respect to the bias of the final layer, using the chain rule, is:

 \[
 \frac{\partial J}{\partial b_j^{(L)}}